hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

   withdrawals at the same time.
   Run a periodic background job to manage this pool using self-transfers.
     * From an implementation perspective, these self-transfers are a special kind of withdrawal.
-We thus recommed to implement them using the same code path as withdrawals: start with writing the self-transfer request into the Canton Integration DB and have the Withdrawal Automation execute it.
+We thus recommend to implement them using the same code path as withdrawals: start with writing the self-transfer request into the Canton Integration DB and have the Withdrawal Automation execute it.